TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models

 where $\alpha$ and $\gamma$ are both positive hyperparameters.
 This formulation encourages the model to adaptively focus more on swapped tokens by employing a token-wise weighting scheme inspired by Focal Loss \citep{lin2017focal}, which increases the contribution of uncertain predictions during optimization.
 Specifically, for swapped tokens (i.e., $m_j=1$), the raw language modeling loss at position $ j $ is adaptively up-weighted according to the model's confidence, such that lower predicted probabilities $ p(t_j \mid \boldsymbol{t}_{<j}, \boldsymbol{x}, \boldsymbol{q})$ result in higher weights.
-This mechanism helps training focus more on the swapped tokens that are poorly predicted, thereby enhancing the model's sensitivity to compositional inconsistencies.
-As illustrated in \cref{fig:atw_justify}, the model trained by ATW loss with extra emphasis on swapped tokens obtains increasing predicted confidence during training, thereby better learning the backdoor between the trigger and the target of corrupted compositional understanding.
+This mechanism helps training focus more on the swapped tokens that are poorly predicted, enhancing the model's sensitivity to compositional inconsistencies.